1. Mining malware gains its popularity

 As you can see, the site is disabled by Google right now, so it is not possible to retrieve the data that was on this domain.

-However, as we didn’t get information from the specified web address, malware uses the predefined (hardcoded) parameters:
+However, as we didn’t get information from the specified web address, the malware uses the predefined (hardcoded) parameters:

 -a cryptonight -o stratum+tcp://mine.anybt.com:1111 -u 478WNYwHN4SQs8j89P8QJY4DKm2c6JhCQizi5ucjooKuFQirbtEsafJinSXLwZcysnN1L98r2vocKjGjKoXRrEiRGpmyErc -p x -t 1

-Obviously, these parameters are used for the cryptocurrency mining.
+Obviously, these parameters are used for cryptocurrency mining.
 Specifically, the algorithm cryptonight and the domain mine.anybt.com, located on the hosting GoDaddy.com (based on whois information) is in use.